-System z servers provide a dynamic storage-reconfiguration capability to change the amount of main storage available for use in an LPAR while the LPAR is active. z/VM exploits this system architecture for its own use and also virtualizes it for guest use.
+The dynamic storage reconfiguration (DSR) capability of the server allows the amount of main storage available for use in an LPAR to be changed while the LPAR is active. z/VM exploits this system architecture for its own use and also virtualizes it for guest use.
 LPAR customization can assign storage to an LPAR as initial or reserved.
-The reserved storage in the LPAR is further separated by z/VM into standby and reserved. z/VM can dynamically increase the size of its main storage by bringing designated amounts of standby storage online, and z/VM guests can dynamically increase or decrease their amounts of main storage.
+The reserved storage in the LPAR is further separated by z/VM into standby and reserved. z/VM can dynamically increase the size of its main storage by bringing designated amounts of standby storage online, and z/VM guests that support DSR can dynamically increase or decrease their amounts of main storage.